 - Is this something customers want? (is it a must-have?)

 - Will they pay for it?
 If not, who will? (is it viable?)

-- Can it be solved? (is it feasable?)
+- Can it be solved? (is it feasible?)

-You can attempt to answer these questions using a combination of qualititative customer observations, and interview techniques.
+You can attempt to answer these questions using a combination of qualitative customer observations, and interview techniques.